 Buying a horse is a very joyous part of owning a horse.
-However, it should be thoroughly thought through as not to make the mistake of grossly overpaying for a horse, or investing in one that doesn’t fit your standards and experience level.
+However, it should be thoroughly thought through so as not to make the mistake of grossly overpaying for a horse, or investing in one that doesn’t fit your standards and experience level.
 These are the key things you need to know before buying a horse, so you end up with the best choice for your specific needs.

 Can You Afford It?

 The first thing you should be able to answer before you intend to buy a horse is whether you can truly afford it.
 This includes the price of the horse, as well as all of the equipment you’re going to need.
 More often than not, future horse owners don’t realize the cost of the horse kit that’s necessary for its wellbeing.
 This can add up to a minimum of a thousand dollars if you buy most of it second-hand.